Vaikuttava-Yritys/dmp-analyser-frontend/docs/production_architecture.md

 The DMP Analyser system consists of four main components deployed in Azure.
 Architecture now supports secure token issuance and role-based access to API via Azure AD and APIM.
+All backend services are locked down: only APIM can access the Token Proxy and API backend.

 1. **Frontend** – Azure Static Web Apps
 2. **API Backend** – Azure Container Apps